Ellie1994/Activation_Functions/README.md

 ![**ReLu Function**](relu.png)

+## Dependencies ##
-To execute the code you will need the following python libraries:
+To execute the code, you will need the following python libraries:

 **NumPy** *(Numerical Python)* and
 **Matplotlib** *(plotting library)*